Accelerating towards Consumer Centricity

 CASE: How an agile community approach supported the development of the Ben’s Original™ Brand

-Mars Food understood their Uncle Ben’s brand needed to change, given the racial inequities that were associated with the name and imaging of the brand.
-To truly understand the emotions and opinions around this sensitive topic, they decided to look for an agile, quick way to listen to the consumers around the world and consult them on how to move forward.
+Mars Food understood their Uncle Ben’s brand needed to change; racial inequities were associated with the brand’s name and imaging.
+They wanted to truly understand the emotions and opinions around this sensitive topic.
+And so they decided to look for an agile, quick way to listen to the consumers around the world and consult them on how to move forward.

 Using our existing long-term community for Mars Food, we recruited an ethnically balanced sample of participants in the UK and US.
 We then engaged the selected community members in qualitative discussions to assess the potential impact of adapting the brand identity; capturing preference of new potential brand names; testing the tone of voice of a new brand narrative; and discussing potential actions to enhance inclusion and equality.
 Next, we zoomed in on how the brand purpose could reflect the new brand identity and finally, the community members shared their feedback on the brand’s first concepts for design, logo and packaging.